tleyden/tleyden.github.io/source/_posts/2014-12-15-running-a-sync-gateway-cluster-under-coreos-on-aws.markdown

 ## Appendix E: Disabling CoreOS auto-restarts

-CoreOS comes with a built-in "Chaos Monkey" -- it will automatically restart nodes when security updates are available.
+CoreOS automatically restart nodes when security updates are available.
 Initially, this caused [major problems](https://github.com/couchbaselabs/couchbase-server-docker/issues/2) with the way Couchbase Server was being spawned by the scripts used in this blog post.
 Those issues are now fixed, but it's always possible new issues might arise.

 To play it safe, if you want to prevent CoreOS from restarting itself:

 * Shut down your existing cluster via CloudFormation (if you have data already, then please post a comment to this blog post asking for help)
 * Make a copy of the [default CloudFormation template](http://tleyden-misc.s3.amazonaws.com/couchbase-coreos/sync_gateway.template) and save it on an S3 bucket.
-* Change the `reboot-strategy` to `off` as described in this [CoreOS update strategies document](https://coreos.com/docs/cluster-management/setup/update-strategies/) and upload the edited version to S3.
+* Change the `reboot-strategy` to `off`.
+Here is an [example cloudformation template](http://tleyden-misc.s3.amazonaws.com/couchbase-coreos/sync_gateway_noreboot.template) with rebooting disabled.
+See also: [CoreOS update strategies document](https://coreos.com/docs/cluster-management/setup/update-strategies/).
+After you've made your changes, upload the edited version to S3.
 * Kick off a new cluster from the Go to the [Cloudformation Wizard](https://console.aws.amazon.com/cloudformation/home?region=us-east-1#cstack=sn%7ECouchbase-CoreOS%7Cturl%7Ehttp://tleyden-misc.s3.amazonaws.com/couchbase-coreos/sync_gateway.template), but change the value under `Specify an Amazon S3 template URL` to use your own template stored on S3 rather than the default.

+But be warned, this is a less secure approach to running CoreOS.

 ## References